Close

 For information about shipping special items such as boats, motorcycles, firearms, pro gear and more, review the entitlements moving guide or contact your local transportation office.

-Resources, benefits and support services for Arranging a Personal Property Shipment
+Resources and benefits for Arranging a Personal Property Shipment

 Schedule your move: Log in to DPS or connect with support.